Compiled by the Road Trip Alberta team

 Hike to Bow Glacier Falls

 One of the most popular hikes in Banff National Park is the hike to Bow Glacier Falls.
 One of the best waterfalls in Alberta, it’s well worth the gentle 9-kilometer out-and-back trek.
 Take in the views of the shimmering lake, the Rocky Mountains, and, finally, the Bow Glacier Falls themselves.
-The hike makes for an amazing day out in nature.
+The hike makes for an amazing day out in nature, and a less-intense option than other hikes in the area.

 Visit Num-Ti-Jah Lodge

 Head to the Num-Ti-Jah Lodge for a little slice of Alberta history.
 Jimmy Simpson left England for Canada in 1896, and was a true mountain man.
 His love of Bow Lake inspired him to build the first log cabin on the lake, and today, Num-Ti-Jah is a fully-functioning lodge for hotel stays, events, and more.
 Stop in for a meal, or base yourself here for a few days to take advantage of the stunning scenery and the multitude of hikes in the area.
-Please note that Num-Ti-Jah is closed until May 2022.
+Please note that Num-Ti-Jah is only open in warmer months.

 Planning to spend an extended vacation enjoying the Canadian Rockies?
 Then you might also want to check out our guide on things to do in Banff and what to do in Jasper.
 And if you’re hunting for a place to stay, we also have articles on accommodations in Banff and where to stay in Jasper.